 Start: October (winter semester)

-Course language: German (see language requirements)
+Taught in: German (see language requirements)

 Prerequisites: Knowledge in science-based subjects in beneficial